 From the same grim mind as Martyrs, writer/director Pascal Laugier gives us the nerve-wracking film Incident in a Ghost Land.
 Pauline and her teenage daughters Beth and Vera are moving into the house they recently inherited from Pauline’s aunt.
 A candy truck unknowingly trails behind them.
 Soon after arriving at the house, the three women are attacked by a duo of intruders.
 To spare you the twists, we’ll just say that the remainder of the movie shows the family struggling with the ramifications of the event — on top of excessive brutality.
 Den of Geek awarded the film 4 out of 5 stars, saying, “Incident In A Ghost Land is a masterclass in mounting tension, which deserves to be a Hereditary-sized horror hit.”

 While trying to enjoy a desert vacation, two couples become unwitting prey to masked killers.
 The film is alternately called Trespassers and focuses on the relationship issues between the main characters — and tension is already running high when a stranger knocks on the door claiming to have car troubles.
 The action unfolds in a nontraditional way, and the stunning cinematography alone makes it worth the watch.
-Flickering Myth gave it a rating of 4 stars and said Hell Is Where the Home Is “delivers on its setup and proves there is still life left in the genre as long as you know how to tweak it.”
+Flickering Myth gave it a rating of 4 stars and said the film “delivers on its setup and proves there is still life left in the genre as long as you know how to tweak it.”

 In the same vein as Don’t Breathe — but way less cringey and more darkly humorous — Villains is a reverse home invasion.
 The acting is phenomenal with Bill Skarsgård and Maika Monroe playing Mickey and Jules, two robbers on the run who have an all-around wholesome love despite their shortcomings.
 When their car runs out of gas on the way to Florida, they break into a residence off the beaten track and stumble upon a young girl chained in the basement.
 Villains is both heart-wrenching and hilarious, with an 84% score on Rotten Tomatoes.

-Other Home-Invasion Movies
+More Home-Invasion Movies

 - Suddenly (1954) Frank Sinatra plays a killer who holds a family hostage in their own home.